hamza5113480/course-work/databases/README.md

 ### Lab-5:
 1. Select all employees, whose department name is "EE" and "CSE" using IN operator.
 2. Display all the details of department, whose name does not start with ‘E’ using LIKE operator.
-3. Calculate the  4th  times salary of all employees, who are woking as ‘Manager’ and diplay complete data of employee ;
+3. Calculate the  4th  times salary of all employees, who are woking as ‘Manager’ and diplay complete data of employee;
 4. Count and diplay the total employees working as ‘MANAGER’.
 5. Calculate and diplay the total salary (salary + commission) of the employees.
 6. Calaulate the max and min commission of employee table and rename the column as max_comm and min_comm.